run-ai/docs/docs/Researcher/cli-reference/runai-template.md

-!!!
-Note
-    Templates are currently not supported

----

 ## Description

 Templates are a way to reduce the amount of flags required when running the command ``runai submit``.
 A template is added by the administrator and is out of scope for this article.
 A researcher can: